 Some of our party would like to visit some of the nearby wineries, but we decide that that will be left until tomorrow.
 For now, we will walk back to the Thomas Shepherd Inn to prepare for dinner.
 We will relax on the upstairs outdoor porch while sipping on our beverage from the retro guest refrigerator.
 Reservations have been made for us by my good friends, Innkeepers Melissa and Joe, for the Press Room restaurant, located a few steps from the Inn.
 Thank goodness we have walked a great deal today, or we would have gained a few pounds.
 We may also opt for entertainment at the recently re-opened historic Opera House located less than 2 blocks from the Inn.

 As the busy day closes, we retire to our comfortable room, snuggle into bed and prepare for a good night’s sleep, knowing we have so much to do in the area tomorrow!
-The best part of the day was being able to walk to every activity from the Thomas Shepherd Inn, the only Bed and Breakfast located in the Historical District, and so convenient to all Shepherdstown activities.
+The best part of the day was being able to walk to every activity from the Thomas Shepherd Inn, located in the Historical District, and so convenient to all Shepherdstown activities.
 Maybe tomorrow we will visit nearby wineries, Antietam Battlefield, Harpers Ferry National Historical Park, the Horse Racing Track and Casino in Charles Town, or take an evening Mystery Walk through Shepherdstown with Janet.
 Again, so much to see near me!